 where $k = 1, \ldots, s$.
-As we choose only stiffly accurate schemes the final update is the same as the update at the last ($s^{th}$) stage i.e. the numerical solution at time $t^{n+1}$ is given by:
+As we choose only GSA schemes the final update is the same as the update at the last ($s^{th}$) stage i.e. the numerical solution at time $t^{n+1}$ is given by:

-\end{definition} As was done for the first order time semi-discrete scheme here also we derive a reformulation based on \cite{DT11}, which is equivalent to the scheme presented above.
-To this end we write the mass \eqref{eq:higho_den_upd} and momentum \eqref{eq:higho_mom_upd} updates as follows:
+\end{definition} As was done for the first order time semi-discrete scheme here also we derive a reformulation along the lines of \cite{DT11}, which is equivalent to the scheme presented above.
+To this end, we write the mass \eqref{eq:higho_den_upd} and momentum \eqref{eq:higho_mom_upd} updates as follows:

 where $\hat{\rho}^{k}$ and $\hat{\mbq}^{k}$ are respectively the part of the mass and momentum updates which can be evaluated fully explicitly at the $k^{th}$ stage,i.e.